 Be sure to check out our full London February weather post.

-Snow can still occur this month, however, it normally occurs only on about 1 day, but rarely accumulates on the ground.
+There is less snowfall this month.
+It normally occurs only about 1 day but rarely accumulates on the ground.

 Be sure to check out our full London March weather post.